Colin Addison

-Colin Addison (born 18 May 1940) is an English former professional footballer and manager.
+Colin Addison (18 May 1940 – October 2025) was an English professional football player and manager.

-Born in Taunton, Somerset, Addison started his playing career with York City before moving to Nottingham Forest, Arsenal and Sheffield United.
+Addison was born in Taunton, Somerset.
+He started his playing career with York City before moving to Nottingham Forest, Arsenal and Sheffield United.
 His managerial career started when he took the post of player-manager of Hereford United in 1971 during their famous 1971–72 FA Cup run, which saw them defeat Newcastle United.

-Since then Addison has managed a wide variety of clubs in the UK, as well as in Spain, South Africa, Kuwait and Qatar.
+Later, Addison managed a wide variety of clubs in the UK, as well as in Spain, South Africa, Kuwait and Qatar.

 Playing career

 Addison was born in Taunton but brought up in York.
 He joined York City as an amateur and turned professional in May 1957.

-In his second season, he scored 10 league goals helped York win promotion to the recently created Third Division, and midway through the 1960–61 season he was transferred to First Division side Nottingham Forest for £12,000, a then-record fee for City.
+In his second season, he scored 10 league goals helping York win promotion to the recently created Third Division, and midway through the 1960–61 season he was transferred to First Division side Nottingham Forest for £12,000, a then-record fee for City.

 Addison was a regular at the City Ground scoring 62 goals in 160 league appearances, before being signed by Bertie Mee's Arsenal in 1966 for £45,000.
-His time at Highbury was hampered by injury and, after scoring an average of 1 goal in every 3 games for the Gunners, he was sold to First Division side Sheffield United at the end of the 1967 season.
+His time at Highbury was hampered by injury and, after scoring an average of one goal in every three games for the Gunners, he was sold to First Division side Sheffield United at the end of the 1967 season.

 Addison joined United on the recommendation of assistant manager Andy Beattie who he had played with whilst at Nottingham Forest, signing for £40,000.
-Signed as a centre forward and provide goals, he remained a first-team regular until the 1971 season where, when he opted to move into management, joining leading non-league side Hereford United as player-manager.
+Signed as a centre forward and to provide goals, he remained a first-team regular until the 1971 season, when he opted to move into management, joining leading non-league side Hereford United as player-manager.

 Managerial career

-Player-Manager
+Player-manager

 Addison arrived at Hereford United in October 1971, succeeding the legendary John Charles as player-manager.
-He inherited a strong group of players which he led through the club's famous Giantkilling FA Cup run and ultimately election to the Football League.
+He inherited a strong group of players which he led through the club's famous giant-killing FA Cup run and ultimately election to the Football League.

 In the Second Round, Addison and his team needed two replays to get past Northampton Town but it was worth the effort as a trip to top-flight Newcastle United awaited.
 After going 2–1 down in the tie, it was Addison who hit the 25-yard equaliser to take the Magpies to the return fixture at Edgar Street.

-In front of a capacity crowd and on a quagmire of a pitch, Addison and Hereford unbelievably won 2–1 after extra time with Radford and George scoring.
+In front of a capacity crowd and on a quagmire of a pitch, Addison and Hereford won 2–1 after extra time with Radford and George scoring.
 They went on to take West Ham United to another replay in the Fourth Round before eventually losing 3–1 at Boleyn Ground.

 Hereford were elected to the Football League at the end of Addison's first season as a manager, and the success continued the following season when Hereford finished as runners-up in Division Four.